metafacture/metafacture-documentation/Fix-function-and-Cookbook.md

 ##### `copy_field`

-Copies (or appends to) a field from an existing field.
+Copies a field from an existing field.

 ```perl
 copy_field("<sourceField>", "<targetField>")